sudar/bright-light/README.md

 Current version of the theme is 2.0.

-## HTML5 support

-To get HTML5 support, use the html5 git branch.

 ## Home page

 The theme's homepage can be found at http://sudarmuthu.com/wordpress/bright-light, where you will get latest updates about the theme.